We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Very helpful Review 3

-The start of 'Amulet' is fresh, sweet and full of mint.
-But the sweetness soon fades and herbs come into play.
-But I can't determine dill or basil.
-'Amulet' becomes almost unpleasant for me green and herbaceous.
+The start of 'Amulet' is fresh, sweet, and full of mint.
+However, the sweetness soon fades and herbs come into play.
+I can't identify the dill or basil mentioned here.
+'Amulet' becomes almost uncomfortably green and herbal for me.

-This green and herbaceous note then remains for a good two hours determining the fragrance before floral notes turn the fragrance in another direction.
+This green and herbal note then remains dominant for about two hours before floral notes shift the fragrance in another direction.

-This direction is too flowery-sweet, strong black tea.
-I can't smell anything from the vetiver.
+This direction is a too floral-sweet, strong black tea.
+I can't smell any vetiver.

-'Amulet' is not a good fragrance for me.
-The beginning is actually great, but the rest of the way is disappointing.
-The fragrance may be worn in autumn and spring, and since the Sillage is not big, as an office fragrance.
-The shelf life is about six hours.
+'Amulet' is not a successful fragrance for me.
+The beginning is actually great, but the further development is disappointing.
+The fragrance can perhaps be worn in autumn and spring, and since the sillage is not strong, it could be suitable as an office scent.
+The longevity is about six hours.

 2 Comments